khugg/khugg/README.md

  - Strengthen skills in SQL, Python, and data cleaning

- - Strengthen skills in SQL, Python, and data cleaning

  - uild solid knowledge in statistics and data modeling

  - Create real-world data projects for my portfolio